Wert1996/alexa-genie/README.md

 # alexa-search-columbus
-An alexa skill that can help you find other skills in a more conveinient and simple way.
+An alexa skill that can help you find other skills in a convenient and simple manner.

-## Requirements
-* Nodejs
-* Python2.7
-* AWS lambda services